-To start a vehicle, the electrical system, composed of the battery and starter, turns the engine over.
-Once running, the engine requires a constant flow of gasoline and good spark to keep that fuel igniting.
-If gasoline is not readily available, or if there is not enough spark, the engine will quit.
-More modern vehicles with sophisticated computers may affect the way the vehicle runs.
-These computers help the car run efficiently but can also shut a car down if the fuel/air mixture is not correct.
-While an older vehicle may be less sophisticated and easier to diagnose, the computers on modern cars can provide more specific information when connected to a code scanner/reader.
+The electrical system, composed of the battery and starter, turns the engine over to start a vehicle.
+Once running, the engine requires a constant flow of petrol and a good spark to keep that fuel igniting.
+If petrol is not readily available or there is not enough spark, the engine will quit.
+More modern vehicles with sophisticated computers may affect the way the car runs.
+These computers help the car run efficiently and shut a car down if the fuel/air mixture is not correct.
+While an older vehicle may be less sophisticated and easier to diagnose, the computers on modern vehicles can provide more specific information when connected to a code scanner/reader.

 Common reasons for this to happen:

-- Mass Airflow Sensor: The mass airflow sensor measures how much air is entering the engine and relays this information to the vehicle’s computer so that the right amount of fuel can be delivered from the fuel injectors.
+- Mass Airflow Sensor: The mass airflow sensor measures how much air is entering the engine and relays this information to the vehicle’s computer to deliver the right amount of fuel from the fuel injectors.
 When a sensor begins to fail, the vehicle’s computer may generate an error code to indicate that something has gone wrong.
-An issue with the mass airflow sensor may manifest itself when a car starts and then stalls soon after starting.
+An issue with the mass airflow sensor may manifest when a car starts and then stalls soon after starting.

 - Fuel Pump Relay: The fuel pump relay functions much like a fuse for an electric fuel pump.
 The fuel pump relay engages as the vehicle is started and starts the fuel pump.
-While the vehicle is running, the fuel pump relay turns off and the fuel pump is powered by the oil pressure sending unit.
-If the vehicle’s computer is unable to keep the fuel pump relay running throughout the starting process, the vehicle may start and quit immediately after starting.
+While the car is running, the fuel pump relay turns off, and the fuel pump is powered by the oil pressure sending unit.
+If the vehicle’s computer cannot keep the fuel pump relay running throughout the starting process, the car may start and quit immediately after starting.

-- Ignition Coil: Your vehicle’s ignition coil takes the low voltage of the battery and provides the thousands of volts needed to create a spark in the spark plugs.
-When an ignition coil begins to fail, it may struggle to provide consistent spark to the plugs, causing the engine to stall after starting.
+- Ignition Coil: Your vehicle’s ignition coil takes the battery’s low voltage and provides the thousands of volts needed to create a spark in the spark plugs.
+When an ignition coil begins to fail, it may struggle to provide a consistent spark to the plugs, causing the engine to stall after starting.

 What to expect:

-A top-rated mobile mechanic will come to your home or office to determine the reason why the vehicle starts and then dies.
-The mechanic will then provide a detailed inspection report outlining why the vehicle quit and the cost of any repairs that need to be made.
+A top-rated mobile mechanic will come to your home or office to determine why the vehicle starts and then dies.
+The mechanic will then provide a detailed inspection report outlining why the car quit and the cost of any repairs that need to be made.

 How it’s done:

 A mechanic will begin diagnosing your vehicle’s issue by plugging a code reader/scanner into the vehicle’s computer.
-The mechanic should be able to get more information from your vehicle’s computer on what component has failed.
+The mechanic should get more information from your vehicle’s computer on what component has failed.
 Using this information, the mechanic can begin necessary repairs.

 If your vehicle has a bad or failing mass airflow sensor, the mechanic will begin by finding the sensor in the engine bay and checking for any signs of failure.
-The mechanic should check the wire harness connected to the sensor to ensure that all of wires are properly connected.
-After removing the sensor, the mechanic should be able to discover the nature of the failure and replace the sensor.
+The mechanic should inspect the wire harness connected to the sensor to ensure that all wires are correctly connected.
+After removing the sensor, the mechanic should discover the nature of the failure and replace the sensor.

-If the mechanic suspects an issue with the fuel pump relay, he or she should check the vehicle’s computer for a problem.
+If the mechanic suspects an issue with the fuel pump relay, they should check the vehicle’s computer for a problem.
 If the vehicle’s computer is having difficulty providing consistent power to the fuel pump relay, the computer may need to be reprogrammed or replaced.
 If the vehicle’s computer is functioning normally, the mechanic may need to replace the fuel pump relay.

 With all repairs, the mechanic will ensure the newly installed parts work properly.
 The mechanic can then turn off and warning lights that may have come on while the vehicle was not running properly.